 There was another black eye for cryptocurrency and bitcoin this week when of the most anticipated IPOs from Bitcoin Group was pulled when concerns about capitalization of the company were raised by regulators.
 Bitcoin Group Limited which is an Australian bitcoin mining firm and based is based out of Melbourne Australia.
 The company was seeking to be listed on the Australian securities exchange or ASX.
-In the meantime, Bitcoin Group will be repaying investors the $ 5.9 million AUD it acquired in the raise.
-ASIC, the Australian regulator was concerned over the company forecasting and basing the company accounting on the future valuation of BTC cryptocurrency.
+In the meantime, Bitcoin Group will be repaying investors the AUD 5.9 million it acquired in the raise.
+ASIC, the Australian regulator, was concerned with the company forecasting and basing the company accounting on the future valuation of BTC cryptocurrency.

-Bitcoin itself is an unconventional product and will take some time for the conventional world to catch up.
+Bitcoin itself is a unique product and will take some time for the conventional world to catch up.